 So what did breakfast and lunch look like when we ate from our suitcase?

-Mike had 2 packets of oatmeal, I had a protein bar both with coffee, and the kids a bo od sugar cereal (they refused oatmeal the first day) 1 package of pop tars split between then, either an apple sauce pouch or freeze-dried fruit or raisins/craisins. or sometimes both.
+My husband had 2 packets of oatmeal, I had a protein bar both with coffee, and the kids enjoyed sugar cereal (they refused oatmeal the first day) 1 package of pop tars split between then, either an apple sauce pouch or freeze-dried fruit or raisins/craisins. or sometimes both.

 Pringles or Triscuits and fruit pouch or freeze-dried fruit or even a can of tuna/chicken salad